Earth Defense Force: Earth Defense Force: World Brothers 2 (2024)

 Earth Defense Force: World Brothers 2 is a voxel graphics spin-off developed by Yuke's for the PlayStation 4, PlayStation 5, Nintendo Switch, and Microsoft Windows.
 It was released September 26th, 2024.
 The game features a similar plot to the original World Brothers, with the EDF investigating another shattering of Earth, this time caused by the Gaiark, an entity within the planet itself.

 Reception

 Despite generally mixed reviews, the Earth Defense Force series, particularly from Earth Defense Force 2017 and onwards, has been described as having a cult following.
 Joe Juba of Game Informer defined Earth Defense Force 2017 as a cult classic, stating that "the developers at Sandlot clearly want to tell a story about humanity's struggle against giant invading ants and robots, and the passion for that story shines through despite its technical shortcomings"; in reviewing Earth Defense Force 5 five years later, he similarly opined that the series has "always had a single-minded commitment to one simple truth: It's fun to use weird weapons to blast lots of aliens."
 Though James Stephanie Sterling gave Earth Defense Force 2025 a negative review, she did acknowledge that the series "has managed to earn itself a fierce cult following through audacity alone".

+Aggregate review scores As of April 12, 2019.